Keeping You Connected

 RESOURCES

-The following CMA webinars are scheduled for June.
-Webinars begin at 12:15 p.m. and run until 1:15 or later.
+The following CMA webinars are scheduled for January.
+Webinars, which are typically worth one CEU credit, begin at 12:15 p.m. and run until 1:15 or later.
 To register, visit www.cmanet.org.
 Seminars are free for CMA members and their staff; cost for nonmembers is $99 per person.

 CLASSIFIEDS